Do I have to register my alarm system?

 Note the below listed requirements:

-- An administrative fee of $10.00 cash per person and must be paid in advance.
+- Effective July 1, 2018, an administrative fee of $15.00 cash per person for Kannapolis residents and $25 cash per person for non-residents must be paid in advance.
 A maximum of three (3) fingerprint cards per person will be completed.

 - You must be a Cabarrus or Rowan County resident.
 The only exception to the outside residency requirement will be for those individuals who will be employed by a business or attending school within Cabarrus or Rowan County.